KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 In KeyboardKit, the ``KeyboardAction`` enum defines keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``.

-[KeyboardKit Pro][Pro] makes the keyboard action handler automatically registers the most recently used emojis.
+[KeyboardKit Pro][Pro] makes the keyboard action handler automatically register the most recently used emojis.
 Information about Pro features can be found at the end of this article.